-The panel also included pioneering film scholar Tom Gunning (who has generously advised me on my research at a few key moments of uncertainty), as well as fellow animation scholar Andrew Johnston (a diligent historian of computer animation) and experimental cinema historian Gregory Zinman (whom I first encountered through his great online resource Handmade Cinema).
+The panel included pioneering film scholar Tom Gunning (who has generously advised me on my research at a few key moments of uncertainty), as well as fellow animation scholar Andrew Johnston (a diligent historian of computer animation) and experimental cinema historian Gregory Zinman (whom I first encountered through his great online resource Handmade Cinema).
 Our shared interests and complementary areas of expertise helped make the panel into a cohesive, interconnected set of talks.

 Below is a short abstract (summary) of the paper that I presented on the panel.